TomDotCom4/analyticstoggling/README.md

 - It must not impact the user experience of the given service (e.g. Turning off analytics sharing in iOS stops some data collection and doesn;t affect user experience).

 More rules may be added in the future, but this is what I have for now.

+# Is this the final product?
+Oh heavens no!
+This is just a concept thing at the moment.
+I am not very well versed in this Github thing just yet so if you have any ideas, please shoot me a message or do a pull request or whatever else you can do to suggest change.
+I would greatly welcome it!